Install

 can’t be passed to them.

 You can also use Eloquent to create data for acceptance tests.
 This way you can use data factories and models to prepare and cleanup data for tests.
-You should enable Laravel5 module with ORM part to add ActiveRecord methods:
+You should enable Laravel module with ORM part to add ActiveRecord methods:

 class_name: AcceptanceTester